 These services are available to everyone, and Scotland-Wide Free Bus Cards are accepted for free travel.
 Otherwise, fares are charged at the same rate as all other bus services in Orkney, based on the distance between where users board and alight the bus (via the shortest road distance).
 Return fares are 1.5 times the single and children under 5 travel for free.

-A regular weekday public bus service meeting most ferries from Houton.
-Travelling between Lyness Ferry terminal and Longhope Village.
-Sunday service extending to Moaness Ferry and a summer service also runs to the Hoy Kirk on Wednesdays.
-For further information please contact office: 01856 701 356 or Mobile: 07833 777760 Email: email@example.com or visit www.hoyorkney.com.
+A regular weekday public bus service meeting most ferries from Houton - travelling between Lyness Ferry terminal and Longhope Village, with a Sunday service extending to Moaness Ferry.
+For further information please contact office: 01856 701 356 or Mobile: 07833 777760 Email: firstname.lastname@example.org or visit www.hoyorkney.com.

 Apart from in the centre of Kirkwall and Stromness, where you should wait for the bus at the Kirkwall or Stromness Travel Centre, using the bus in Orkney couldn’t be easier.
 All you need to do to catch a bus is to wait at a safe point – and hail the driver as the bus approaches.
 When you wish to leave the bus, ring the bell once in good time as the bus approaches your stop.
 Bus fares vary depending upon the length of your journey.
 If you are making a return journey on the same day, ask the driver for a Day Return.
 Other multiple-use tickets are available, and details can be found on the Stagecoach website.